 If you don’t want to drive your own golf cart, or you want some added commentary about the island, you can even take a fun private golf cart tour.

 This ended up being one of our favorite things to do in Catalina Island!
 Did you know that Catalina Island is home to a herd of approximately 150 bison?

 The Bison Expedition takes you into the rugged interior of the island to try to spot some of the herd.
 Along the way, you’ll encounter some incredible ocean views, see some of the wildlife and plant life in the area, as well as get a peek of the Airport in the Sky, situated 1602 feet above sea level.

 You’ll go on a thrilling ride in an open-air Hummer, across windy, hilly dirt roads – it really does feel like an expedition!
-It was almost like being on the real-life Indiana Jones ride, and it was SO much fun!
+It was almost like being on the real-life Indiana Jones ride (one of my favorites at Disneyland!), and it was SO much fun!
 (Note: This tour is not recommended for pregnant individuals or those with neck or back problems.)

 We were able to spot several bison during our expedition and it was so exciting!
 We were even able to see a herd off in the distance in the hills.
 Being able to observe these creatures in their natural habitat was such a unique experience, and I highly recommend it as one of the best things to do on Catalina Island!